 Birth defects linked to antithyroid drug treatment in pregnancy

 Birth defects linked to antithyroid drug treatment in pregnancy have for a long time been known to exist.
-A recent Danish register-based cohort study has assessed the degree of association of antithyroid drugs, such as methimazole (MMI) / carbimazole (CMZ) and propylthiouracil (PTU), and the spectrum of disease.
+A recent Danish register-based cohort study has assessed the degree of association of antithyroid drugs (ATD), such as methimazole (MMI) / carbimazole (CMZ) and propylthiouracil (PTU), and the spectrum of disease.

 The prevalence of birth defects appears to be high in children exposed to ATD in early pregnancy.
-Both MMI/CMZ and PTU are associated with increased odds ratio of birth defects, with an odds ratio (OR) approximating 2.
-The commonest defects in MMI/CMZ-exposed children seem to appear with an adjusted OR ~ 20 when combined 2.
+Both MMI/CMZ and PTU are associated with an increased odds ratio of birth defects, with an odds ratio (OR) approximating 2.
+The commonest defects in MMI/CMZ-exposed children seem to appear with an adjusted OR ~20 when combined 2.

 MMI/CMZ-exposed children may commonly develop: